Kappa Gamma Delta: Expansion

 In the Spring of 2002 Kappa Gamma Delta formed its Epsilon chapter at the University of California, Berkeley.
 In the winter of 2006 Zeta chapter was formed at the University of California, Santa Cruz.

 In April 2023 the Eta chapter of Kappa Gamma Delta was formed at the University of Miami in Coral Gables, Florida, marking the organization's first expansion outside of California.
 This milestone, achieved by Haley Gross, appears to have reignited Kappa Gamma Delta's ambition for growth and expansion, as, building on this momentum, the sorority soon established two additional chapters outside of California: the Theta chapter at Michigan State University founded by Rachel Roberts and the Iota chapter at DePaul University founded by Elise Villwock and Wafa Choubkha.

+In 2025, the sorority continued to grow.
+With new chapters forming at Florida State University and University of North Carolina, Kappa Gamma Delta expanded its national footprint even further, demonstrating a renewed commitment to bringing pre‑health leadership, service, and community to campuses across the country.
+These additions signaled not only steady organizational growth but also a widening recognition of the sorority’s mission beyond its West Coast origins, positioning Kappa Gamma Delta as an emerging national presence within the pre‑health Greek community.

 Symbols

 The Kappa Gamma Delta motto is "Service to Humanity".
 Its pillars are Sisterhood, Professionalism, and Service to Humanity.
 Its colors are burgundy and forest green.
 Its symbols are the caduceus, wings, and the female symbol.
 Its flower is the white rose.
 The sorority's nickname is KGD.

 Kappa Gamma Delta's first Coat-of-Arms consisted of an open book, a haystack, the sorority flower, the female symbol, and an Oil lamp.
 The haystack was later replaced by a torch surrounded by several rings.